midl-dev/midl-website.github.io/_cryptocurrencies/tezos.md

 Your Tezos key is on a Ledger hardware wallet that you control.
 You install and run the [Tezos baking app]("https://github.com/obsidiansystems/ledger-app-tezos") and connect it to the signer.
 When it is your turn to bake/endorse, our infrastructure will send a signing request to your signer.

 This is secure.
 The hardware wallet remains in your possession - <b>we can not access your funds</b>.

+This is also optional - you may elect to install and configure your own signing kit.

 #### 24/7 Monitoring